bvanderdrift/teddysite/README.md

 # Teddy Site
-This is my private repo for my site, currently hosted at DigitalOcean and using the domain http://teddy.vergiel.nl
+This is a meteor play environment for myself, currently hosted at DigitalOcean and using the domain http://teddy.vergiel.nl